 The more you know and understand at the beginning of the divorce process, the more likely you are to achieve a good outcome as quickly and inexpensively as possible, meaning less money spent, less aggravation, less stress, and less time wasted.

 Also, divorcing couples typically have better post-divorce relationships when the divorce process goes as smoothly and as quickly as possible.
 The best way to achieve this goal is to understand early on what your relevant facts and circumstances really are, not just your emotional feelings and beliefs.

 Any thorough initial consultation should, at a minimum, discuss the five general areas that are potentially involved in a divorce action (only three areas if no minor children are involved).
 These general areas are:

 - Equitable distribution (meaning the division of assets and liabilities);

 - Child support; and

 - Attorney fees and court costs.

-A big part of the initial consultation is determining what kinds of experience and expertise the attorney really has, because family law is one of the few areas of law that incorporates many other professional disciplines.
+A big part of the initial consultation is determining what kinds of experience and expertise the attorney really has, because Family Law is one of the few areas of law that incorporates many other professional disciplines.
 Dealing with people’s personal and financial lives is much more complex then prosecuting a simple mortgage foreclosure action.
-A fully experienced divorce attorney needs to have expertise in the areas of accounting, taxes, real estate, small business operations, bankruptcy, debt collection, appeals, and potentially other areas.
+A fully experienced divorce attorney needs to have some expertise in the areas of accounting, taxes, real estate, small business operations, business valuations, bankruptcy, debt collection, appeals, and potentially other areas.
 Which additional areas of expertise will be needed depends upon the facts of your particular case.

 For most people, a divorce is a huge business transaction, more important than buying a house or a car.
 You need a lawyer and a law firm that do not service clients like a fast food restaurant, but one that can, during the initial consultation, tell you where you stand and what you should expect.